50 Health Tips That Will Make You Feel 20 Years Younger

 Get your Beyoncé on.

 You might feel silly, but unleashing your inner pop star and belting out some music while practicing your moves can make you feel years younger.
 "Simple acts like singing and dancing to your favorite music can keep you young," Yoon says.
 "I listen and dance to a wide range of music, from '70s music to pop.
 Singing strengthens muscles in the airway, which improves lung function and mental alertness by delivering more oxygen to the brain.
 Plus, it's just so fun."
+For some playlist inspiration, here are 20 Hit Songs You Won't Believe Are Turning 20 This Year.

 Be true to yourself.